dome9/cloud-bots/README_GUARDDUTY.md

 If no profile name is included, it defaults to 'default'.

-This shell script will configure Guard Duty and let the data be sent to the correct lambda function.
+This shell script will configure GuardDuty and let the data be sent to the correct lambda function.
 This runs as a shell script since CloudFormation runs per-region and this would be a hassle to manually put in each region.

 If you don't want to enable GD in a certain region, remove the region name from line 3 of the script.